opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 Introduced 2.0
 {: .label .label-purple }

-Per document monitors allow you to define up to 10 queries to compare the selected field with your desired value.
-You can define a supported field data types using the following operators:
+Per document monitors allow you to define up to 10 queries that compare the selected field with your desired value.
+You can define supported field data types using the following operators:

 - `is`
 - `is not`